JohnNay/datafsm/README.md

 To quickly show it works, we can create fake data.
-Here, we generate 1000 repetitions of a ten-round game in which each player starts by making a random move, and in subsequent rounds, one player follows a “tit-for-tat” strategy while the other one follows a “noisy tit-for-tat” strategy that’s equivalent to tit-for-tat, except that with a 10% probability the player will make a random move.
+Here, we generate 1000 repetitions of a ten-round game in which each player starts by making a random move, and in subsequent rounds, one player follows a "tit-for-tat" strategy while the other one follows a "noisy tit-for-tat" strategy that's equivalent to tit-for-tat, except that with a 10% probability the player will make a random move.

 ``` r